akka/akka/akka-docs/src/main/paradox/typed/actors.md

 ## Module info

 @@@note
 The Akka dependencies are available from Akka’s secure library repository.
-To access them there, you need to use a secure, tokenized URL as specified at https://account.akka.io/token.
+To access them you need to use a secure, tokenized URL as specified at https://account.akka.io/token.
 @@@

 To use Akka Actors, add the following dependency in your project: